Asymptotic Bounds for CO-irredundant and Irredundant Ramsey Numbers: Abstract

 \section{Abstract}

-A set of vertices $X\subseteq V$ in a simple graph $G(V,E)$ is irredundant if each vertex $x\in X$ is either isolated in the induced subgraph $\langle X\rangle$ or else has a private neighbor $y\in V\setminus X$ that is adjacent to $x$ and to no other vertex of $X$.
-The \emph{irredundant Ramsey number} $s(m,n)$ is the smallest $N$ such that in every red-blue coloring of the edges of the complete graph of order $N$, either the blue subgraph contains an $m$-element irredundant set or the red subgraph contains an $n$-element irredundant set.
-The \emph{mixed Ramsey number} $t(m,n)$ is the smallest $N$ for which every red-blue coloring of the edges of $K_N$ yields an $m$-element irredundant set in the blue subgraph or an $n$-element independent set in the red subgraph.
-In this paper, we first improve the upper bound of $t(3,n)$; using this result, we confirm that a conjecture proposed by Chen, Hattingh, and Rousseau, that is, $\lim_{n\rightarrow \infty}\frac{t(m,n)}{r(m,n)}=0$ for each fixed $m\geq 3$, is true for $m\leq 4$.
-At last, we prove that $s(3,9)$ and $t(3,9)$ are both equal to $26$.\\[2mm] {\bf Keywords:} Ramsey number; Irredundant Ramsey number; Mixed Ramsey number\\[2mm] {\bf AMS subject classification 2010:} 05C10; 05D10.
+A set of vertices $X\subseteq V$ in a simple graph $G(V,E)$ is irredundant (CO-irredundant) if each vertex $x\in X$ is either isolated in the induced subgraph $G[X]$ or else has a private neighbor $y\in V\setminus X$ ($y\in V$) that is adjacent to $x$ and to no other vertex of $X$.
+The irredundant Ramsey number $s(t_{1},\ldots,t_{l})$, CO-irredundant Ramsey number $s_{\operatorname{CO}}(t_{1},\ldots,t_{l})$, is the minimum $N$ such that every $l$-coloring of the edges of the complete graph $K_{N}$ on $N$ vertices has a monochromatic irredundant set, a monochromatic CO-irredundant set, of size $t_{i}$ for some $1\leq i\leq l$, respectively.
+In this paper, firstly, we establish a lower bound for the irredundant Ramsey number $s(t_{1},\ldots,t_{l})$ by a random and probabilistic method.
+Secondly, we improve an upper bound for $s(3,9)$ such that $24\leq s(3,9)\leq 26$.
+Thirdly, using Krivelevich's lemma, we establish an asymptotic lower bound for the $\operatorname{CO}$-irredundant Ramsey number $s_{\operatorname{CO}}(m,n)$.\\[2mm] {\bf Keywords:} Irredundant Ramsey number; $\operatorname{CO}$-irredundant Ramsey number; Irredundant set \\[2mm] {\bf AMS subject classification 2020:} 05C55; 05C15; 05C30; 05D40.